Home > A Battle of Trios: Python vs Ruby vs Golang

 Golang: The latest prime entrant in this field made its first appearance in 2009, developed as it was by experts at Google.
 The language follows a minimalist approach.
 Just like Python, there is only one way to do the right thing here.
 This may seem like a strict rule to follow early on.
 But once you get a hang of it, this element facilitates clean code.
 Golang is fast, allowing programmers a certain degree of control over memory usage.
 Many startups use Go for its concurrency.

 Ruby is fast gaining popularity; one of its predominant uses has been with DevOps.
-Ruby is in-demand for DevOps frameworks like Chef and Puppet.
+Ruby is in-demand for Devops Solutions & Services’s frameworks like Chef and Puppet.
 In case of API or a backend system, Go is considered the best among the three.
 From the functionality perspective, Python and Ruby are still the trusted hallmarks with regard to team or project programming.
 In fact, Python has been compared to the English language for its clean structure.
 Analytics, system administration and data manipulation suit Python.
+Time Factor

 In terms of executing object oriented code and functional code, Ruby is faster than Python.
 Ruby edges out Python on the basis of average run time too.
 Yet, the latest Ruby version has improved execution speed.
 Off late, with regard to several functionalities, Go has been found to be much faster than the two languages.
 Again, it boils down to the program that is been executed at a given time, its scale and its output.